Brand development that increases sales velocity, guaranteed.

 Thank you for coming.
 We’ve engineered this meeting in order to proactively actualize our core competencies into a client-centric channel.
 How do we leverage our existing opportunities and, moreover, monetize our platforms?
 We’re looking for strategic theme areas, here.

-Those of you who haven’t already vomited are very likely inured to corporate jargon, and have probably incorporated terms like “bandwith,” and “productivate” into your daily speech pattern.
+Those of you who haven’t already vomited are very likely inured to corporate jargon, and have probably incorporated terms like “bandwidth,” and “productivate” into your daily speech pattern.
 We’ve got life jackets, but you’re probably too far adrift for rescue.
 Prepare to drown in an ocean of B2B lingo of your own making.

 However, if you’re as disgusted by corporate-ese as we are, rest assured that there is an alternative.
 Oh, you’ll still have to navigate the tangle of syntax and improperly actionized nouns of the standard business memo, but feel free to speak to clients in the natural, unaffected and efficient way that has become totally alien to the typical marketing executive.

 Basically, using industry lingo outside of the industry is showing off.
 Sometimes it’s useful; other times it’s alienating.
 We’ll try to give you the tools that will help you to know when to pull the jargon gun out of your arsenal, and when to leave it in the holster, if we may mix our metaphors.
+This is especially true in client-facing roles or when discussing sales cold calling services, where clarity and relatability matter more than trend-chasing buzzwords.

 Introductions